 If you’re still nervous, with the sitter’s permission, you can do a background check.
 You can do this online, and you will need the baby sitter’s social security number.
 You should also ask him or her to sign a statement authorizing you to do a background check.

-Well fair enough, if your baby is 9 months old and suffers from strong stranger anxiety, you probably should not hold that against the poor sitter.
+Well fair enough, if your baby suffers from strong stranger anxiety, you probably should not hold that against the poor sitter.
 Give the two of them some time to get to know each other, and then watch your baby’s reactions.

 Another thing you might want to do is have the sitter over a couple of times while you’re at home, so you can give her an idea of routines, special directions, or just let her and your child get to know each other.

-Also, when time has come to leave your child, make sure that the sitter has emergency numbers, the number to where you will be, and your child’s doctor’s number.
+- Also, when the time has come to leave your child, make sure that the sitter has emergency numbers, the number for where you will be, your mobile number, and your child’s doctor’s number.

-It’s a good idea to show her where you keep your first aid kit, the child’s medicines, and anything else that is of importance.
-A baby sitter with CPR or emergency training is a big plus.
+- It’s a good idea to show her where you keep your first aid kit, the child’s medicines, and anything else that is of importance.
+A babysitter with CPR or emergency training for young children is a big plus.

 - Another part to go through is how your baby prefers to be taken care of.
 What is the best way to comfort him or her when sad, how will your baby best fall asleep?
 What foods does he or she like and dislike?
 Any allergies?
 What are his or her routines?
 What are your baby’s favorite games to play, toys to play with, and so on?
 Does your baby sign or talk and how should the sitter interpret his or her signs or words?

 - Help your new sitter all you can to have a good time together with your baby.
 Rules for how to discipline your baby (if at all depending on age) are also very important.

 Following these tips will help you find the right sitter for your child.